 The second type of compressor is a piston type to create more pressure in order to reach depths up to 30’.
 Remember swimming to the bottom of a swimming pool or pond?
 The pressure on your ears is the reason more pressure is required to push air down to the diffuser at deeper depths.
 Along with the air pressure of the piston compressor is an ample volume of air flowing to the diffuser.
 At 24’-30’ of depth the Airmax diffuser circulates 4,357 gallons per minute.

 The bad part of under sizing the aeration system is down the road a little you’ll see the algae, duck weed coming back, and in time back to the same situation and reason you bought the aerator.
 The aerator maybe doing its job but is undersized, either for the size and volume of the pond or the wrong compressor for the depth of pond.
 Even the wrong diffusers or mismatched components could leave areas with lack of oxygen.
 Not being able to provide enough oxygen and enough water movement to do the job right, the nutrients will overtake the aeration system.
 Phosphates and Nitrates are not bound by the oxygen and become a food source for the algae and weeds once again.
-When you are ready to add aeration to your pond or lake please “submit a ticket” and we will calculate an aeration system that fits and is properly sized for your pond.
+When you are ready to add aeration to your pond or lake please click the Contact button on the top of the site and we will calculate an aeration system that fits and is properly sized for your pond.
 The deeper the water the more water is affected and moved by the air bubbles.
 In the video below you’ll see the piston type turn on and the water movement.
 Check out the video below and stop by the Pond Aeration product page for more info and the different systems.